 3. Learn Something New

-Investing in education – of any kind – is never money or time wasted.
 Learning something new doesn’t necessarily mean that you need to learn something that boosts your business or adds to your skill set as a wedding or portrait photographer.
 If you have the will and time to learn something that helps in your personal development, then we highly recommend going for that too.
-But if you want to learn how to market your business better or how to design stunning albums for your clients – that’s a great new year’s resolution to add to your list too.
+And if you want to learn about different marketing efforts to scale your business better, how to price your wedding photography packages, or how to design stunning albums for your clients – that’s a great new year’s resolution to add to your list too.
 Whether you go with a business skill or decide to learn a new language, try to focus on what you will enjoy the most.
 That way, you might just end up taking it into the next year.

-We understand that this might be making it to your new year’s resolutions list for the past several years, but this time, we are here to tell you that this might actually be easier said than done.
+We understand that this might be making it to your new year’s resolution for wedding photographers list for the past several years, but this time, we are here to tell you that this might actually be easier said than done.
 We are not telling you to stop taking bookings or say no to potential clients, but simply follow the motto ‘work smarter, not harder’.
 One way to do this is by creating a list of tasks that require your attention and can’t be done by anyone else.
-Then, from the essential tasks that are left, consider outsourcing the ones that take too much of your time, or you just don’t like doing.
+Then, from the essential tasks that are left, consider outsourcing the ones that take too much of your time or that you just don’t like doing.
 For example, blogging, photo editing, and bookkeeping are some of the tasks that you could consider outsourcing to an expert.

 5. Take Care Of Yourself

 This might seem a little obvious, but in the middle of managing a photography business and ensuring that your clients get the best experience, taking care of yourself might not always make it to your TDLs.
-Therefore, this is one of those new year’s resolutions that deserve to be on your list every year.
-Taking care of yourself can mean different things to different photographers.
-So whether it’s unwinding with a skincare routine every night or taking out 1 hour each day to exercise, or going to therapy – in 2022, try to make sure that you do a little something for yourself each day.
-This way, you avoid burning out, and you also nurture yourself.
-If you really want to give your clients an unforgettable experience, you need to be in top form.
-So, protecting your mental and physical health is non-negotiable.
+Therefore, this is one of those resolutions that deserves to be on your new year’s resolution for wedding photographers list every year.
+Taking care of yourself can be different for everyone.
+So whether it’s unwinding with a skincare routine every night or taking out 1 hour each day to exercise, or going to therapy – in 2023, try to make sure that you do a little something for yourself each day.
+This way, you avoid wedding photography burnout, and you also nurture yourself.
+So, protect your mental and physical health if you really want to give your clients an unforgettable experience.